skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They finally come to the river.
 This is obviously the river that flows from the feet of Khelberg to the western sea.
-A great stone bridge, obviously old and of Dwarven make, spans the wide, slow river.
+A great stone bridge, obviously old and of dwarven make, spans the wide, slow river.
 A small camp is built on the southern side of the bridge, and a dozen soldiers stand guard on the bridge itself.